ozyurtf/cpu-scheduler/README.md

 - 1:N *(1 user level thread, N kernel level thread -> kernel level thread model)*
 - M:N *(hybrid model)*

-So we explained the processes and threads, their similarities and differences but we didn't talk much about the differences between the storage of the execution contents of these two execution units.
+So we explained the processes and threads, their similarities and differences but we didn't talk much about the differences between the storage of the execution contents of these two execution units: PCBs and TCBs

 ### PCB vs TCB

-We have mentioned that all threads in a process use the same address space and resources of the process.
-That's why we include the resources that are shared among all threads within the process control block.
-And because of that we can say that **process control block handles resources that are global to the process.**
+Process control block is responsible from managing resources that are shared among all threads within a process.
+This also means that **PCB handles global process resources.**

 **Thread control block**, on the other hand, are primarly focusing on **managing resources that are needed for execution.**

-Here is the information that is carried by each process:
+Here is the information that is **carried by each process**:

 - address space
 - global variables
 - open files
 - child processes
+- pending alarms *(e.g., these alarms are created with system calls like setitimer() and allows the process to perform specific actions when the timer expires)*
 - process state
-- ...
+- signals and signal handlers
+- accounting information *(e.g., CPU usage, memory usage, IO operations that are performed, number of context switches, etc.)*

-Here is the information that is carried by each thread:
+Here is the information that is **carried by each thread**:

 - program counter
 - registers
 - stack/stack pointer *(points to the thread's stack in the process)*
 - thread state

-At this point, we already talked about different features of the threads, their benefits, where they are created, etc. But we didn't mention about how these threads created.
+At this point, we already talked about different features of the threads, their benefits, where they are created, etc. But we didn't mention about how these threads are created.

 ### How Threads Are Created ?